-Additional Information
+FPBG - Additional Information

-The Ford Programmable Battery Guard (FPBG) Gen2 is fused at 200A, however, if required, Mega Fuse can be down-rated by the upfitter/converter.
-Contact BBAS for further information.
+The Ford Programmable Battery Guard (FPBG) GEN2 is fused at 200A.
+However, if required, the Mega Fuse can be down-rated by the Vehicle Converter.
+Contact BBAS@ford.com for further information.

-The normal operation may lead to a clicking sound when opening and closing power relay contacts.
+Normal operation may lead to a clicking sound when opening and closing power relay contacts.
 The end operator may need to be advised of this condition.

 The main +12V feed supply is taken from the main Ford battery cable.
 It is not permitted to touch this interface.
-If further power take off is required, it must come from the Ford Customer Connection points as shown in the section Electrical Connectors and Connections.
+If further power take off is required, it must come from the Ford Customer Connection Points as shown in 4.21 Electrical Connectors and Connections (page 124).